 - Two years from the date of the accident for personal injuries.

 - Three years from the date of the accident for property damages.

 In some cases, the statute of limitations could be extended, or “tolled”.
 For example, if you did not experience any serious medical problems until long after the accident, it’s possible for the statute of limitations to be extended.
 In addition, exceptions are sometimes stated in statutes, but in other cases, the judge decides.
-Therefore, it is critical that you contact a personal injury attorney who is experienced handling car accident claims to fully understand the time period for pursuing legal action.
+Therefore, it is critical that you contact an experienced personal injury attorney who specializes in handling car accident claims to fully understand the time period for pursuing legal action.

 Have You Been Involved In A Henderson Or Las Vegas Car Accident?